johnnoz/static-web-template/README.md

 Stylesheets and scripts can be placed wherever is convenient.

+The following settings are in `gulpfile.js`:

+- `home_page`: the main page of the site.
+This page will be at the root of the website.
+- `page_url`: the root url that the page will be deployed to.

 ## Deployment
 - Run `gulp build` to build for production
 - After building, upload the `dist` folder to your server